hemantpatil1001/hotel-booking-blockchain/README.md

 Blockchain, the foundation of the bitcoin and the future of the payment technology.
 The aim of the project ‘Hotel reservations using Blockchain’ is to understand and implement secure transactions with transparency between the customers and the business using Blockchain and cryptocurrency.

 ## Tools and languages:

-The tools and languages used in this project are:
-Backend tools: Remix IDE for solidity programming, npm and truffle to compile and immigrate.
+**Backend **: Remix IDE for solidity programming, npm and truffle to compile and migrate.

-Front tools: React, Truffle, Metamask, web3.js Library, Smart contract, Ganache.
+**Frontend **: React, Truffle, Metamask, web3.js Library, Smart contract, Ganache.

 ## Use case Diagram:
 The use case diagram is a representation of a user’s interaction with system that shows the relationship between the user and the different use cases in which the user is involved.